vvanouytsel/jetspotter/docs/index.md

 [![Dashboard](images/jetspotter-grafana-1.png)](images/jetspotter-grafana-1.png)

-## User interface
+## web interface

-A user interface is available by default on port 8080.
+A web interface is available on port 8080.
+You can log in to access the configration page using the `admin` username and `jetspotter` password.

 [![User interface](images/jetspotter-ui-1.png)](images/jetspotter-ui-1.png)